smaccoun/create-haskstar-app/README.md

 **After the first time builds should be quite fast!
 Grab a coffee during the initial setup! **

 **Prerequisites**
-You must have the following installed
+You must have the following installed for basic local development and setup

+- stack
 - Docker
 - npm
 - yarn

-- stack
+Additionally, if you want to setup remote deployments, you will need [gcloud](https://cloud.google.com/sdk/downloads) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed

 # Setup